Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 With the advent of more sophisticated languages that allowed for interoperability, despite the efforts of software manufacturers to “stay sticky,” the innate conditioning of datasets could be captured through the mediation of common transaction sets and schemas.
 Certainty in valid results within a domain or set of domains rose exponentially, while the labor necessary to drive transformation was largely eliminated.
 The ROI in this approach is obvious.

-In the U.S., a common schema has existed for project, program, and portfolio management (PPM) relating to cost and schedule performance for some time, beginning with the ANSI X12 839 transaction set that evolved first to the IPMR XML and is currently covered by the JSON IPMDAR.
+In the U.S., a common schema has existed for project, program, and portfolio management (PPM) related to cost and schedule performance for some time.
+This began with the ANSI X12 839 transaction set that then evolved into the more powerful IPMR XML; and is currently covered by the JSON IPMDAR.
 Extensions have been built from this core structure to transform data into non-proprietary standardized formats for other related domains such as risk and some systems engineering specialties.
 Data in the public interest is particularly important in this case.
+Transaction sets and schemas have been used to share data across proprietary systems in other industries, such as transportation and shipping, for far longer.

-But the U.S. lags behind the extensive collaborative efforts within the European Union under their Data Governance Act and ISA² / Interoperability Centre, CEN sector standards, and European Data Innovation Board (EDIB).
-In addition, the user community through World Wide Web Consortium (W3C) sponsors common schemas across the web via open source schemas at schema.org.
-Among the leaders in this field is Tim Berners-Lee, who while employed at CERN created HTTP, HTML, and URLs and the first web server and browser, and is sponsoring a parallel effort of what he calls 5 Star Open Data.
+But the U.S. lags behind the extensive collaborative efforts within the European Union under their Data Governance Act, ISA² / Interoperability Centre, CEN sector standards, and European Data Innovation Board (EDIB).
+In addition, the user community through the World Wide Web Consortium (W3C) sponsors common schemas across the web via open source schemas at schema.org.
+Among the leaders in this field is Tim Berners-Lee, who while employed at CERN was the individual who created HTTP, HTML, and URLs–and the first web server and browser.
+He is sponsoring a parallel open data effort in what he calls 5 Star Open Data.

 A New Vision

-While I have been writing about, composing public policy, and working in the technology field since the early 1980s, I also run a small technology company by the name of SNA Software LLC.
+I have been writing about high tech, composing public policy, and working in the technology field since the early 1980s, mostly in the public sector.
+I now run a small technology company by the name of SNA Software LLC.
 Within the next few days, in collaboration with our technology partner Salutori Labs LLC, we will be releasing a portable, self-contained, non-internet-based AI assistant that can be carried on a dongle as well as be used on a PC.
 The AI is called Salutori or “Sal.”

 Combined with an environment that uses a COTS data transformation solution that transforms data into open linked data, any dataset can be leveraged for maximum value and inform the user by saving time, with a high degree of confidence in the results, since the process is transparent and comprehensible to the user.